max0x7ba/atomic_queue/README.md

 * `AtomicQueue2` - a fixed size ring-buffer for non-atomic elements.
 * `OptimistAtomicQueue2` - a faster fixed size ring-buffer for non-atomic elements which busy-waits when empty or full.

 These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.
-The `B` versions are slower.

 Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
 This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.